 If you choose to correspond with us through email, we may retain the content of your email messages together with your email address and our responses.

-You understand and agree that we may send you certain communications, such as transactional and service announcements and newsletters, which may include offers of goods and services relevant and beneficial to you, and that these communications are considered part of our Websites and Services.
+You understand and agree that we may send you certain communications, such as transactional and service announcements and newsletters, which may include offers of goods and services relevant and beneficial to you.
+These communications are considered part of our Websites and Services.

 Web page: https://www.qpractice.com/